NexPlayer/Android-SDK/advanced.md

 The application must implement this interface in order to receive video renderer-specific events from NexPlayer.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within *IListener* callbacks.
 The safest way to update the UI is to use *android.os.Handler* to post an event back to the main application thread.
+ NexPlayer

-> **Note** This interface replaces the deprecated methods in `IListener` that received video renderer-specific events from `NexPlayer`.
+> **Note** This interface replaces the deprecated methods in `IListener` that received video renderer-specific events from NexPlayer.
 Note that in existing older applications, the video renderer related methods of `IListener` (now deprecated) can be reused.

-`NexPlayer` will call the methods provided in this interface automatically during playback to notify the application when various video renderer-specific events have occurred.
+NexPlayer will call the methods provided in this interface automatically during playback to notify the application when various video renderer-specific events have occurred.

-In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special.
+In most cases, the handling of these events is optional; NexPlayer will continue playback normally without the application doing anything special.
 There are a few exceptions to this which are listed below.

 See each individual *IVideoRendererListenermethod* for a recommendation on how to implement that method in your application.